 Fentanyl and IZUNA Campus Safety

 In 2016, BC's provincial health officer declared a public health emergency in response to the rise in drug overdoses and deaths increasingly linked with Fentanyl, a synthetic opioid that can be fatal when obtained illegally, even in a few grains.
 Fentanyl has been detected in Cocaine, Crack, MDMA (Ecstasy), Meth, Heroin, fake Oxycodone, and fake Percocet.

 In March 2017 alone, 1200 people died in BC as a result of illicit drug use - an average of almost four deaths per day.
 The Fentanyl crisis is extensive and devastating.

-IZUNA Student Health Services is now offering Naloxone kit training session to all students, staff, and faculty who feel they may be likely to witness and respond to an overdose situation.
+IZUNA Student Health Services offers Naloxone kit training session to all students, staff, and faculty who feel they may be likely to witness and respond to an overdose situation.

 Please help us spread the message and keep our campus community safe.

 Safety, Security & Emergency Management

 Mumps in the Fraser Region:

 Over the past year, there have been several confirmed cases of mumps in adults within the Fraser Health region and that the number is increasing.